Language Arts and Social Sciences

 Math and Science

-In the classroom: Math concepts are learned and practiced using materials that stimulate interest and inspire perseverance.
-Mental math is strengthened through awareness of patterns.
+In the classroom: Math and science concepts are probed, skills acquired, and honed using materials that stimulate interest and inspire perseverance.
 Projects are student-created and directed (while being facilitated by the teacher) to best apply the acquired skills to real-world situations and challenges.
 This culminates with the Science Fair in the spring.
-Students also journey with weekly excursions to the river engaging in many activities such as visiting the dam, sampling the water, and sketching and studying the wild life and fauna.
+Students this year will focus on life science and will be conducting regular excursions to the river, engaging in many activities such as visiting the dam, sampling the water, and examining and sketching the wild life and fauna.

-Our foreign languages are Latin and Spanish.
+Our foreign language is Latin.
+Since 80% of dictionary entries are related to Latin, our vocabulary development is also Latin based.
 Immersion, as well as creative projects is our pedagogical approach.

 The Arts: Studies indicate that accelerated students are successful in any environment, while struggling students flourish in an arts centered curriculum.
 At Almondale Academy, we have all academic levels, where students development according to their needs and skills.
 All the students at our school love the arts and grow in their individual capacities.

-The following elective courses are offered: drama, instrumental music, voice, dance, and drawing/painting.
-Crafts are also taught in our home economics course along with nutritional cooking, finances, and cultivating the garden.
+The following elective courses are offered: drama, dance, art apprectiation and drawing/painting.
+Crafts are also taught in our home economics course along with nutritional cooking, finances, and computer programs skills.

 Our Almondale campus garden is the center for several integrated projects including: science in the study of plants – cells, photosynthesis, cellular respiration, art in the drawing, coloring, labeling, and examining of plants in our science lab area.
 For our ecology unit, students will be establishing a compost pile, learning about soil quality, including bacteria and microbes.
 Bio-regionally, students will conduct expeditionary treks to local creek beds to study the effects of the weather on the Sacramento watershed while working together to conduct environmental impact studies.
 We will be using the food produced by the garden for nutritional studies in human biology which also includes learning to cook nutritional dishes.